Mythbusters: Natural Peanut Butter vs. Regular Peanut Butter

 Walk down the peanut butter aisle at any supermarket and you’ll see a variety of choices—from peanut butters made with simply peanuts to peanut butters in exciting flavors.

 In the United States, there’s a standard of identity for peanut butter.
-According to FDA regulations, for peanut butter to be labeled as peanut butter, it has to contain at least 90 percent peanuts.
+According to FDA regulations, for peanut butter to be labeled as peanut butter, it has to contain at least 90% peanuts.
 The only other allowable ingredients are salt, sweeteners and hydrogenated vegetable oils.
 Fully hydrogenated oil does not contain trans fat and all major brands of peanut butter in the U.S. contain zero grams of trans fat per serving.

 Natural peanut butters that include peanuts as the only ingredient also meet the criteria and can be labeled as peanut butter.
 Products that include anything else, like palm oil (which is higher in saturated fat but is not-hydrogenated and is trans fat free) or flavors or other ingredients must be labeled as peanut butter spreads.
 They may still contain at least 90 percent peanuts and have a similar nutritional profile, but they’re outside the standard definition of “peanut butter.”